addario-org/currencycloud-java-client/README.md

 ## Contributing
 **We welcome pull requests from everyone!** Please see [CONTRIBUTING][contr]

+Our sincere thanks for [helping us][hof] create the best API for moving money anywhere around the world!

 ## Versioning
 This project uses [semantic versioning][semver].
 You can safely express a dependency on a major version and expect all minor and patch versions to be backwards compatible.